dhruvhaldar/OpenFOAM_testcases_Dhruv/README.md

 2. **Volume Mounting**
    The `run_openfoam.sh` script also mounts this Git repository as a Docker volume inside the image, ensuring you have access to all necessary files and configurations. 📂

+3. **Output Visualization**
+   Works best with native version of [Paraview](https://www.paraview.org/download/).
+Remember ⚡ to make an empty file `open.foam` inside your testcase, which can then be opened in Paraview.

 ## 📦 Docker Image Details

 1. **Image Name**: `haldardhruv/ubuntu_bionic_openfoam2412-dhruv`